in ,

 As one of the oldest universities in Portugal, the University of Evora is worth visiting if you love ancient architecture.
 Its beautiful courtyard is fringed with lecture rooms adorned with white and blue panels, which still gleam despite being 2 centuries old.

-The university is still in use today so before you visit, be sure to contact the receptionist for more information.
+The university is still in use today, so contact the receptionist for more information before you visit.

-If you get permission to explore the school, make sure to check out Sala dos Actos, a Baroque oratory from the 18th century.
+If you get permission to explore the school, check out Sala dos Actos, a Baroque oratory from the 18th century.

 Walk along Aqueduto da Agua de Prata